 How do I submit payment history for an account not listed on my credit report, therefore, adding a new account?

 You can ask your lender whether or not it reports to Experian.
-If a business chooses not to subscribe to Experian’s services, Experian has no ability to add the account.
+Unfortunately, if a business chooses not to subscribe to Experian's services, your account won't be able to be added.

 Thanks for asking.